 Jasmine Absolute, Jasminum grandiflorum, has a long history as one of the cornerstones of perfumery and today it is still one of the most highly prized aromas coveted by natural perfumers.
 Its heavenly fragrance is a bit stronger and more intense than our Jasmine Enfleurage.
 While aromatherapists prefer our Jasmine Enfleurage for therapeutic applications, many perfumers cherish our Jasmine Absolute because it does have the intensity of a conventional absolute yet contains only minute traces of the solvent residues found in most conventional Absolutes.

-Like all of our Artisan Aromatics essential oils, enfleurage oils, absolutes and blends, this oil has been carefully selected for its therapeutic quality.
-Then, to ensure maximum freshness and potency, it is bottled by hand in USA only after orders are received.
+Like all of our Artisan Aromatics pure essential oils, enfleurage oils, absolutes and blends, this oil has been carefully selected for its therapeutic quality.
+Then, to ensure maximum freshness and potency, each pure oil is bottled by hand in USA only after orders are received.

 Jasmine Absolute is often incorrectly referred to as “Jasmine Essential Oil” and sometimes spelled “Jasmin.”